eclipse-zenoh/zenoh-c/docs/concepts.rst

 `z_loaned_xxx_t*` source pointers.

 These functions move data from the source `z_loaned_xxx_t` structure into the destination one.
-The source structure is set to a "valid but unspecified" state: it **has** to be dropped, no other operation on it is safe, unless it is explicitly specified.
+The source structure is set to a "valid but unspecified" state.
+Usually it's some empty state (e.g. null buffer pointer and zero length, etc), but no guarantees are provided, the behavior depends on the implementation.

+This also means that the source object still **has** to be dropped by its owner.

 See also section "Comparison with C++ move semantics".

 The `z_take_from_loaned` macro accepts `z_owned_xxx_t*` and `z_loaned_xxx_t*` pointers and calls the corresponding `z_xxx_take_from_loaned` function.